 This journey hasn’t always been easy, particularly in our expansion areas, where the Cassling brand wasn’t as well-known.
 To them, Siemens Healthineers (Cassling’s imaging equipment partner) was who they were doing business with, and it seemed strange even for some of our own team members to introduce themselves as Cassling employees.

-But in 2019, the fruits of these labors have paid off in a big way.
-Cassling is being looked at around the country as an organization that has its customers’ best interests at heart.
+But in 2019, the fruits of these labors have begun to pay off.
+Cassling is being recognized as an organization that has its customers’ best interests at heart.
 More than just acting as an agent for a purchase, Cassling team members have successfully embraced their role as stewards for their customers.
 As a result, the company is uniquely positioned to educate and collaborate with healthcare professionals and facilities of all sizes.

 This has happened at all levels of the company.
 Throughout all of CQuence Health Group, our team members conduct their work by putting the customer at the heart of everything we do.
 By embedding the customer experience within our company DNA, we ensure that we’re always doing our best work.
 At the executive level, we supplement this work by striving to improve the employee experience as well, knowing full well that when we give our team members the tools they need to conduct their work to the best of their abilities, they’ll be able to make a difference for our customers and our family of companies.

 These cultural beliefs help us to understand that we all have a role to play in aiding our customers in their journeys.
 When someone notices an area of potential improvement, or an activity not getting done, these beliefs provide an avenue through which to address the issue rather than letting it fester or be allowed to turn into a major problem.
 Our team members are empowered to look at the big picture and all the little pieces that enable the organization to get there.
 What’s more, they have direct lines to their own managers and company executives to voice their feedback.